 The next day I was bound and dragged to the stake, screaming that I was innocent.
 Still, no one believed me.
 I had the bandaged stump as proof that they cut off the hand of a witch who could turn herself into a wolf.

-They tied me and lit the fire.
+They tied me to a stake and lit the fire.
 The smell of burning wood caressed my nose as it licked at my feet.
 The crowd called for justice.
-My kids watched from the balcony of the elder’s hall.
-They cried.
-I prayed for a quick death which didn’t come.
-I yelled and screamed.
-I, then, turned into the wolf I was and ran.
-Ran away from my children, my husband, my home.
-I would never see them again, and I wondered what would happen to my kids.
+My kids watched from the balcony of the elder’s hall, and they cried.
+I yelled and screamed at the elders, but they didn’t listen to my pleading.
+Instead of watching my children suffer, I turned into the wolf I was and ran— ran away from my children, my husband, my home.